xamarin/KimonoDesigner/Readme.md

 ### Generate Code for Multiple Platforms

-Source code can be generated for multiple OS platforms with support for Xamarin.Forms (cross-platform) and SkiaSharp.Views:
+Source code can be generated for multiple OS platforms with support for Xamarin.Forms (cross-platform) and SkiaSharp.Views (set at the Sketch level):

 ![](Images/Intro11.png)

 ### Use KimonoCore Support Library

-Source code can either be generated directly using SkiaSharp classes or by using the KimonoCore helper classes, which produces smaller source code files and provides several useful features:
+Source code can either be generated directly using SkiaSharp classes or by using the KimonoCore helper classes, which produces smaller source code files and provides several useful features (such as mutable linked properties and ObiScript functionality):

 ![](Images/Intro12.png)